MarkPearlCoZa/Blog_General/_posts/2020-03-25-Speed-of-Trust-by-S-Covey.md

 When you extend trust, if you give it to everyone you can be vulnerable, if you give it to noone you are unproductive.
 Use SMART Trust to.

+# Integrity

+* Honesty => Being honest & leaving the right impression
+* Congurence => When there is no gap between intent and behaviour.
+You are not driven by external forces
+* Humility => Being more concerned about what is right instead of being right, You stand on the shoulders of others
+* Courage => Courage to do the right thing

+# Intent

+* Motive => The reason for doing something
+* Agenda => It's what you intend to do or promote because of your movtive
+* Behaviour => Manifestation of motive and agenda

+# Capability

+* Talent => Do you have an aptitude to do it
+* Knowledge => Do you know how to do it
+* Skills => Have you done it before
+* Capacity => Do you have time to do it
+* Ability =>

+# Results

+* Past => Have you delivered results in the past
+* Preset => Are you currently delivering results
+* Future => Do others believe you will deliver results in the future